dominikpegler/progress_sa/README.md

 # SQLAlchemy dialect for Progress OpenEdge

-A fork of [this work](https://github.com/dholth/progress_sa) for Python3 and Progress OpenEdge 11.7
+An adaption of [this work](https://github.com/dholth/progress_sa) for Python3 and Progress OpenEdge 11.7

 ## Install